tdhai/chat_application-server_vouch/README.md

 # 3./ How to deploy the server

     - Go to the https://www.heroku.com/ and login.
 (The account please contact me)
-    - Select vouch-chat-application and deploy branch `tdhai`
+    - Select vouch-chat-application and deploy branch `master`